Inference for Dependent Data with Learned Clusters

 \begin{theorem} Suppose that $\{S_\mathcal C\}_{\mathcal C \in \cup_{n\in\mathbb N} \mathscr C_n}$ satisfy Condition \ref{con: a s gaussian} under $\Pr_0$.
 Suppose $\hat T_{\mathrm{IM}(\alpha)\shortrightarrow}$ satisfies Condition \ref{con: data dep partitions}.
 Suppose further that $\alpha\le 2\Phi(-\sqrt{3})=0.083...$, where $\Phi$ the standard Gaussian cumulative distribution function.
 Then $ \lim \sup_{n \rightarrow \infty} {\Pr_0}(\hat T_{\mathrm{IM}(\alpha),n} = \text{\em Reject}) \leq \alpha.$ \end{theorem}

 The condition that $\alpha\le 2\Phi(-\sqrt{3})$ is also needed in \IM.
 Note that the conditions above were verified for the OLS and IV models under regularity conditions given in the previous section with partitions generated by $k$-\texttt{medoids} with fixed $\G$.
 The properties of $\widehat{\mathrm{Err}}_{\mathrm{Type}\text{-I}}$ and $\widehat{\mathrm{Err}}_{\mathrm{Type}\text{-I},\mathbf{P}_{\mathrm{alt}}}$ do not appear explicitly in the conditions of Theorem \ref{im_theorem_main}.
 However, their properties are reflected through Condition \ref{con: data dep partitions}.
 The proof of Theorem \ref{im_theorem_main} builds largely on the arguments in \IM.
-Relative to \IM, Theorem \ref{im_theorem_main} requires establishing uniform limit results over tests corresponding to partitions in $\mathscr C_\shortrightarrow.$ Additional details can be found in the discussions provided within the proof in the supplemental appendix.
+Relative to \IM, Theorem \ref{im_theorem_main} requires establishing uniform limit results over tests corresponding to partitions in $\mathscr C_\shortrightarrow.$

 Theorem \ref{im_theorem_main} is helpful in understanding the statistical performance of Algorithm \ref{Algorithm1} with IM in the context of the hypothesis tests considered in the empirical application in Section \ref{empirical_application} and simulation study in Section \ref{simulation}.
 In particular, consider a sequence of regression datasets $\mathscr D_\shortrightarrow$ with $\mathscr D_n = \{\zeta_i\}_{i\in\mathsf X_n}$ with $\zeta_i = (Y_i, X_i, W_i, Z_i)$ as in Section \ref{extension_to_ols} satisfying $Y_i = \theta_0 X_i + W_i'\gamma_0 + U_i$.